EdenHazardan/DSTC-SSDA/README.md

 ```

 ## Training
-To realize CI, we need warm-up model on source and target domain, respectively.
+To realize DSI, we need warm-up model on source and target domain, respectively.

 ```
 bash DSTC-SSDA/exp/warm-up/source_only/script/train.sh